 Studying Music Technology at Berklee

-Watch Matthew Nicholl, the dean of the Professional Writing and Music Technology Division, as he joins the chairs and assistant chairs of the Music Production and Engineering and Electronic Production and Design departments as they discuss how their majors prepare students for successful careers in the music industry.
+Watch Matthew Nicholl, the dean of the Professional Writing and Music Technology Division, as he joins the chairs and assistant chairs of the Music Production and Engineering and Electronic Production and Design departments to discuss how their majors prepare students for successful careers in the music industry.

 Writing Majors at Berklee